Updated: Aug 22

 A little regression is expected with all kids, but lost time can seriously impact our kids' quality of life, behavior and risk for school failure.

-Another characteristic of high expectations parents is that we are steely-eyed realists about our child's current functioning, while at the same time holding a vision for what is possible.
+Another characteristic of Capable parents is that we are steely-eyed realists about our child's current functioning, while at the same time holding a vision for what is possible.

 Therefore, if you are worried about your child losing ground while school is not in session during the pandemic are are the steps to follow: